-According to one system configuration, a laser shock processing apparatus is provided with a controller that directs the apparatus to laser shock process the workpiece in a selective manner.
-In particular, the apparatus is configured to simultaneously irradiate the workpiece with a set of laser beams to form a corresponding set of adjacent non-overlapping laser shock peened surfaces.
-The spaced-apart relationship between the laser beam spots is chosen such that the respective shockwaves induced by laser shock peening will encounter one another as they propagate through the workpiece.
+The spaced-apart relationship between the simultaneously formed, adjacent non-overlapping laser shock peened surfaces is chosen such that the respective shockwaves induced by laser shock peening will encounter one another as they propagate through the article.
 The shockwaves will intersect at a location disposed generally between the laser shock peened surfaces.